cairo-robotics/ompl_cost_server_demos/README.md

-# custom_planning
+# ompl_cost_server_demos
-A package for managing custom ROS cost functions for OMPL.
+A package for demo ROS cost function servers for OMPL.